2020-openfinance-hackathon/faq/README.md

 ### Will changes I make on Acme Bank affect other developers?
 No. Your bank is its own sandbox and will not affect the data of the other developers.

+### What does check available funds do?
+Ability of another party (a coffee shop) to check your account for funds available for a transaction (coffee purchase) before it gets approved.

 ### What is the difference between the Berlin and the UK Standard?